AdobeDocs/workfront.nl-NL/help/quicksilver/planning/best-practices.md/model-campaign-hierarchy.md

 ---

-# Het kader voor succes: modelleer uw campagnehiërarchie
+# De architectuur van succes: modelleer uw campagnehiërarchie

 <!--see the file again for additional comments from Seth and others-->